nbgrp/singlea/docs/bundles/singlea.md

 !!! abstract ""

-    User attributes are common for each client application so there is no meaning to set cache item lifetime in any other way, e.g. via `Psr\Cache\CacheItemInterface::expiresAt` method.
+    User attributes are common for each client application so there is no meaning to set cache item lifetime in any other way, e.g. using the `Psr\Cache\CacheItemInterface::expiresAt` method.

 ### Ticket

-The Ticket is a unique string that is generated during the user successful authentication (`Symfony\Component\Security\Http\Event\LoginSuccessEvent` handling).
-Ticket resembles a user session identifier: it is a 192-bit random string that is used as an argument `nonce` in the `sodium_crypto_secretbox` and `sodium_crypto_secretbox_open` functions.
-Also, in pair with a current realm (firewall name as it described below) the ticket acts as a key for access to the cache item that keep attributes of this user.
+The Ticket is a unique string that is generated at the user successful authentication (at the `Symfony\Component\Security\Http\Event\LoginSuccessEvent` handling).
+The ticket resembles a user session identifier: it is a 192-bit random string that is used as an argument `nonce` in the `sodium_crypto_secretbox()` and `sodium_crypto_secretbox_open()` functions.
+Also, in a pair with the current realm (the firewall name as it described below) the ticket acts as a key for access to the cache item that keeps attributes of the user.

 The ticket value is transmitted to the user as a cookie and must be accessible for a client application (or a [SingleA client](../client/concept.md)).
-To achieve this a cookie attribute `Domain` must be set to the common for all client applications and the SingleA server domain.
-For example, if applications work with domains `app1.domain.org` and `app2.domain.org`, and the SingleA server work with domain `sso.domain.org`, the ticket cookie `Domain` must be equal `domain.org`.
+To achieve this goal, the `Domain` cookie attribute should be set to a domain that is common for all client applications and the SingleA server.
+For example, if applications work with domains `app1.domain.org` and `app2.domain.org`, and the SingleA server works with a domain `sso.domain.org`, the ticket cookie `Domain` attribute should be equal to `domain.org`.

 Besides, if the client application handle "non-same-origin" requests, it is necessary to set a `none` as a value of the `singlea.ticket.samesite` parameter.

 !!! caution: ""

-    In this case all the client applications and SingleA instance must work via the HTTPS protocol, because the ticket cookie must have the `secure` attribute.
+    In this case all the client applications and the SingleA instance should work over the HTTPS protocol, because the ticket cookie must have the `Secure` attribute.

 Only the user knows the ticket value (it does not store on the SingleA side), so there is no point in stealing data from the cache storage.
-But even if some user attributes were compromised, it does not make able to compromise any other user attributes.
-Coupled with rotatable encryption keys on a SingleA server side (which the best way to keep in an isolated secrets storage), tickets provide a reliable protection of user data.
+But even if some user's attributes were compromised, it does not make able to compromise any other user attributes.
+Coupled with rotatable encryption keys on the SingleA server side (which the best way to keep in an isolated secrets storage), tickets provide a reliable protection of user data.

 ### Lifetimes: User Attributes, Tickets, Tokens

 `User Attributes TTL > Ticket TTL > Token TTL`

-The expression above reflects the next idea: configure a ticket lifetime less than a user attributes lifetime and greater than a token lifetime.
+The expression above reflects the next idea: configure the ticket lifetime less than the user attributes lifetime and greater than the token lifetime.
 When the token expires, the ticket acts as a refresh token and makes able to request new token.
-When the ticket expires, the user will be redirected to a logging in and, if a Symfony (PHP) session is still alive and the user attributes was not expired, the ticket will be regenerated and user will be redirected back without any interactive login process.
+When the ticket expires, the user will be redirected to a logging in and, if a Symfony (PHP) session is still alive and the user attributes were not expired, the ticket will be regenerated and the user will be redirected back without any interactive login process.

 !!! note ""